Adding NV Play Cricket to Anti-Virus Exclusions

 NV Play Cricket has been widely tested with Windows Defender, Microsoft’s built-in anti-virus protection, without any issues.
 However, if you are using third-party anti-virus software, additional configuration might be required.

-Step 1: Exclude the cricket.exe File
+1. Exclude the cricket.exe file

 Find the Application Path